 Attention has also been focused on non-financial risks arising from fire, health and safety.
 These risks are managed by ensuring accreditation is up to date, having robust policies in place, and regular awareness training for staff working in these operational areas.

 Fundraising

-The academy trust does not use any external fundraisers.
-All fundraising undertaken during the period was monitored by the Governing Body.
+The trust does not use any external fundraisers.

 Plans for Future Periods

 The school priorities for the coming year are: